zeromq/czmq/bindings/nodejs/README.md

 ### The Zargs class - Platform independent command line argument parsing helpers

-There are two kind of elements provided by this class foo --named-parameter --parameter with_value positional arguments -a gain-parameter zargs keeps poision only for arguments, parameters are to be accessed like hash.
+There are two kind of elements provided by this class Named parameters, accessed by param_get and param_has methods
+  * --named-parameter
+  * --parameter with_value
+  * -a val
+Positional arguments, accessed by zargs_first, zargs_next

 It DOES:
 * provide easy to use CLASS compatible API for accessing argv